playsms/playsms/documents/FAQ.md

     Use Send SMS page.

+    Groups in phonebook can be addressed with prefix # followed by group code.

 3. Is there any delivery status reported?

     Answer:

     Yes.
 Go to Outgoing SMS page.

-    * Status "Failed" is for failed attempt.
+    * Red dot represent status "Failed" for failed attempt
-    * Status "Pending" is for queued SMS (on server).
+    * Yellow dot represent status "Pending" for queued SMS (on server)
-    * Status "Sent" is for SMS sent (SMS sent to gateway).
+    * Green dot represent status "Sent" for SMS sent (SMS sent to gateway)
-    * Status "Delivered" is for SMS delivered to phone.
+    * Blue dot represent status "Delivered" for SMS delivered to phone

 4. Can we delete Outgoing SMS?

     Answer:

-    Yes, but its not really deleted, its just permanently hidden from everyone's Outgoing SMS page (including from administrator's).
+    Yes, but its not really deleted, its just permanently hidden from everyone's Outgoing SMS page (including from administrators).

 5. Can we retrieve deleted Outgoing SMS?